 5. Selection of Application.

 c.
 Announcement.
-Grants are scheduled to be announced by November 1, 2013.
+Grants are scheduled to be announced by December 1, 2016.

 d.
 Notification.
 In the event a school is selected to receive a Grant, the Foundation will attempt to notify the applicant and the school using the information submitted by the applicant.
 The school (and any other party who may utilize the Grant) must execute a Grant Agreement before the Grant will be awarded.
 The Grant Agreement will contain provisions including, but not limited to, a release and waiver of claims, an affidavit of use of Grant funds, and an end-of-year financial report to state how the Grant was used.
-In the event a school: (a) does not respond to the Foundation within ten (10) calendar days of notification; (b) is ruled ineligible for any reason; (c) refuses the Grant; or (d) does not return an executed Grant Agreement, the Grant will be forfeited and may or may not be awarded to an alternate school, as determined by the Foundation in its sole and absolute discretion.
+In the event a school: (i) does not respond to the Foundation within ten (10) calendar days of notification; (ii) is ruled ineligible for any reason; (iii) refuses the Grant; or (iv) does not return an executed Grant Agreement, the Grant will be forfeited and may or may not be awarded to an alternate school, as determined by the Foundation in its sole and absolute discretion.

 6. Assignment of Applications.
 Upon submission, all applications shall become the sole property of the Foundation and will not be returned.
 In consideration of, and as a condition to, having an application considered for use in awarding a Grant, the applicant and school hereby assign, transfer and convey, effective upon any submission, all right, title and interest in and to the application, including all associated copyright and other intellectual property rights.
 Applicants and schools will not be paid for submitted applications or for the granting of any rights.
 By submitting an application, the applicant (on behalf of him/herself and the school) warrants and represents that he/she (and/or the school) is the sole author and creator of the application, the application is truthful and accurate, the application does not violate any applicable law, and the application does not infringe or violate any intellectual property right held by a third party.